Jacopx/CurriculumVitaeENG/README.md

 # CurriculumVitaeENG

 Personal curriculum vitae written in LaTeX.
 This is the english version.
-New SSH Connection.
+New SSH Connection over DNS address.